ggoupy/CSNN-VDSP/README.md

 # CSNN & VDSP

-This is the code for the paper *Unsupervised and efficient learning in sparsely activated convolutional spiking neural networks enabled by voltage-dependent synaptic plasticity*.
+This is the code for the paper *Unsupervised and efficient learning in sparsely activated convolutional spiking neural networks enabled by voltage-dependent synaptic plasticity*, available [here](https://iopscience.iop.org/article/10.1088/2634-4386/acad98).

 ## Getting started